My Big Hairy Audacious Goal

 I felt like a celebrity walking down the red carpet.
 ChildFund India had set up a huge hall filled with 500 people and flowers and candles everywhere.
 It was beautiful.
 There was a long red carpet going to the stage that we had to walk down as a family.
 The room was filled and the ceremony started.
 There was a prayer dance and the four girls who danced dressed in reddish, pink and orange dresses, with loads of jewels and make up, they looked extraordinary.
 There was a handing out of flowers and a few plays from other kids.
 Different people talked including the Bishop of Mysore.
 The best part was at the end when I got to do an impromptu speech and give out the bicycles I was raising money for.
 It was excellent seeing the extremely grateful look on the girls’ faces as I presented them with their bicycles.
 The press took photos of every single one and I cried because I was so happy and proud of it all.

 From all of us at ChildFund Australia, we would like to say a HUGE thank you and congratulations to the Petrucco family, who truly have undertaken an extraordinary challenge in order to help raise awareness and funds for children living in extreme poverty in India.
-Together they have raised over $55,000 and are continuing to collect donations here.
+Together they have raised over $55,000.
 An incredible effort.